Naing Naing Oo: Appointment to BSO 2

 Naing Naing Oo was promoted and assigned as commander of the Bureau of Special Operations No. 2 in February 2024 following military setbacks in northern Shan State.

 Operational context

 BSO 2 oversees military operations in Shan and Kayah States.
 Starting in October 2023, the Three Brotherhood Alliance launched coordinated offensives, including Operation 1027, resulting in the capture of Lashio and disruption of the Lashio–Muse highway.
 Subsequently, BSO 2 reportedly restructured its command approach in response to these challenges.

+2026

+In May 2026, Naing Naing Oo was appointed commander of Bureau of Special Operations No. 3 (BSO-3), taking charge of both the Western and Southwestern Commands to coordinate military operations against the Arakan Army in Rakhine State and Ayeyarwady Region.